find therapist for relationship issues in portland, Oregon

 Sliding Scale

-If my fee is a barrier, under certain circumstances I may offer a sliding scale.
+If my fee is a barrier, I may offer a sliding scale under certain circumstances.
 Please inquire about the availability of my sliding scale slots when you first contact me.

 Cancellation Policy

-If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
+If you cannot attend a session, please cancel at least 48 hours beforehand.
 Otherwise, you may be charged for the full rate of the session.

 Any Other Questions?